AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

   - `{{AdditionalDataSourceSecret}}` - Use this variable when connecting to more than one data source, when the other data source requires a different password in order to connect.

+When you deploy the configuration in AVEVA Edge Management, you define values for the variables and securely transfer those values to the device.
 For more information, see [Deploy an edge module](xref:DeployModule).

 ## Add a new base configuration